-6 Of The Healthiest Japanese Snacks For Your Kids And You
+6 Healthy Japanese Snacks For You and Your Kids

 Add some adventure to your snack time as you teach your child good food habits through culinary courage.

-Manufacturer Kyoritsu Foods says a Hiroshima fisheries company created this snack in the mid-1980s to boost children’s calcium intake after some kids were breaking bones when practicing the vaulting horse in school sports classes.
+Manufacturer Kyoritsu Foods says a Hiroshima fisheries company created this snack in the mid-1980s to boost children’s calcium intake after some kids broke bones while practicing the vaulting horse in school sports classes.
 Almond fish spread throughout Japan after it was introduced to school kyushoku or catered lunches.

-You may also see snack packs of just the little fishies which will contain fewer calories than the almonds.
+You may also see snack packs of just the little fishies, which contain fewer calories than the ones with almonds.

 2. Soybeans

-Soybeans are one of the best sources of plant-based protein, are high in fiber but low in carbohydrates.
-They are used to make tofu, and are a backbone of Japanese cuisine and culture.
+Soybeans are one of the best sources of plant-based protein and are high in fiber but low in carbohydrates.
+They are used to make tofu, soy sauce and miso and are a backbone of Japanese cuisine and culture.

-Edamame (枝豆): These are immature soybeans, usually still in their pods.
-Edamame are a quintessential summer snack here – particularly due to their compatibility with beer – but boiled, salted edamame are available all year round in convenience stores and in the frozen section of supermarkets.
+These are immature soybeans, usually still in their pods.
+Edamame are a quintessential summer snack here—particularly due to their compatibility with beer—but boiled, salted edamame are available all year round in convenience stores and in the frozen section of supermarkets.
 In supermarkets, you might see them sold as cha-mame or dadacha-mame, which is a tastier variety of edamame.

-Roasted soybeans, or iri-daizu (煎り大豆): These are the soybeans that get thrown around in the Setsubun Festival in early February.
+These are the soybeans that get thrown around during Japan’s Setsubun Festival in early February.
 You may also know them as soy nuts.

 At other times of the year, it can be hard to find roasted soybeans.
 Some ¥100 shops stock them all year round, but you can always roast your own.
 You can usually find dried soybeans in supermarkets at any time.

 Be aware that, like popcorn, roasted soybeans can be a choking hazard for children younger than four because they don’t have their back molars yet to chew them properly.
-Soybeans are also an allergen.
+Soybeans are also a common food allergen in Japan, so take care if you’re introducing them to your child.

 3. Seaweed

 There are different grades of nori, but the cheapest kind is fine.
 My daughters grew up chomping on cut sheets of this.
-To bulk it up a bit, you can add a little rice, and some black sesame seeds are a tasty and healthy further addition.
-The rice will help prevent small children from getting a dense ball of seaweed stuck in their throats.
+To bulk it up a bit, you can add a little rice and some black sesame seeds for a tasty and healthy further addition.
+The rice will help prevent small children from getting a dense ball of seaweed stuck in their throats, too.

-Konbu: This is a thick kelp that is commonly used to make stock because it is rich in umami goodness.
+This is a thick kelp that is commonly used to make stock because it is rich in umami goodness.
 Its lasting flavor and firm texture mean you can keep happily chewing on this for some time, which is exactly what older generations used to do.
-That’s why it is sometimes called oshaburi konbu – “oshaburi” meaning a pacifier, or baby’s dummy.
+That’s why it is sometimes called oshaburi konbu—”oshaburi” meaning a pacifier or baby’s dummy.

 In the early 1900s konbu was made into a commercial snack food with the creation of miyako konbu (都こんぶ), which some people describe as Japan’s first “chewing gum.”
 Vinegar is added to the kelp to soften it and to flavor it, with sugar, sweeteners and other flavors also added.